 Students dismissed for academic and non-academic reasons may request consideration for readmission.
-All requests for program readmission must be made by January 1st to be considered for the following academic year.

-- Any student absent for two semesters or longer at the time of their intended program return must retake and pass all previous final exams as well as all previous laboratory simulations for prior RAD courses, as directed by the Program Director. - Students seeking readmission must achieve a score of 80% or higher on each of the final exams.
+- Any student absent for two semesters or longer at the time of their intended program return must retake and pass all RAD course (RAD 105, RAD 110, RAD 111, RAD 116, RAD 117, RAD 121, RAD 125, RAD 128, RAD 131, RAD 148, RAD 215, RAD 228, RAD 215, RAD 235, RAD 241, RAD 251, RAD 280) final exams, as well as all previous laboratory simulations for prior RAD courses, as directed by the Program Director. - Students seeking readmission must achieve a score of 80% or higher on each of the final exams.
 Additionally, students will need to achieve a "Pass" and score above a 80% on each of the previous laboratory simulations.
-The simulation process will match the process for students completing simulations during the current academic year regarding positional selection, repeat opportunities, and grading. - Any student eligible for readmission into the Radiography Program will be required to meet criteria prior to returning to the clinical site.
+The simulation process will match the process for students completing simulations during the current academic year regarding positional selection, repeat opportunities, and grading. - Any student eligible for readmission into the Radiographic Technology Program will be required to meet criteria prior to returning to the clinical site.
 The student returning must demonstrate competency for all completed clinical competencies documented in Trajecsys prior to leaving the program.
-The student will complete clinical competency walk-throughs with the Clinical Coordinator on campus before re-entering the clinical site.
-The Clinical Coordinator will sign off on the exams reviewed with the student.
+The student will complete clinical competency walk-throughs with a faculty member on campus before re-entering the clinical site.
+The faculty member will sign off on the exams reviewed with the student.
 After the student demonstrates competency for each exam, the student will retain all competencies earned in the clinical site prior to leaving the program.
 Once the student returns to the clinical site, a technologist has the authority to withdraw any competency, if they feel the student is not competent with the exam.
 This includes previous competencies passed.
 This would then require the student to earn the competency back at the clinical site.
-If the student continues to have difficulty with a competency, they may be required to follow a remediation plan on campus with the Clinical Coordinator.

-- Any student who fails any two RAD courses will not be considered for readmission. - Students who are dismissed for academic and non-academic reasons are not guaranteed readmission.
+If the student continues to have difficulty with a competency, they may be required to follow a remediation plan on campus with the Clinical Coordinator. - Any student who fails any two RAD courses will not be considered for readmission.
+Students who are dismissed for academic and non-academic reasons are not guaranteed readmission.

-Note: Student readmission to the program is contingent upon clinical space and required remediation is subject to the judgment of the Program Director.
+Note: Student readmission to the program is contingent upon program and clinical capacity and required remediation is subject to the judgment of the Program Director.
 A specific clinical location is not guaranteed.